What Joining a Time Bank Has Taught Me About Money

-While the requirements for each time bank—there are about 200 in over 30 countries—vary, the one in West L.A. imposes few: You need to be a resident of the neighborhood, and there’s an annual fee of $25.
+While the requirements for each time bank—there are about 200 in over 30 countries—vary, the one in West L.A. imposes few: You need to be a resident of the neighborhood, and at the time of writing, there’s an annual fee of $25.

 To earn hours, time bank members list what services and goods they’ll provide to other members.
 Then, they can respond to requests posted on the member website, or be contacted directly by a member with a specific request.

 Often, the time you earn is the time it takes to provide a service.
 If it takes an hour to drive someone to the airport, you’ll earn an hour in your time bank.
 With goods, it’s up to the member offering the good to set a “price.”
 Someone might ask for two hours in exchange for a loaf of their home-baked bread.
 The hours you earned can then be used to seek services and borrow or receive goods from other members.

 The goods and services available are as varied as the members themselves.
 At orientation, I met a woman who works for a company that connects prison labor with manufacturing companies.
 There was also a former legal assistant in between jobs.
 And there was Ro, a 70-something who has volunteered to teach Tai Chi basics.
 We come from different walks of life, but we all share a common interest in strengthening our community by engaging in a meaningful exchange of services, goods, and skills.